 Over the past few weeks, I've been looking at the myth that is is not really possible for an adult to reach native-like levels in a new language.
-I put forward the idea that there are four pillars that hold up this myth.
+(The other 3 pillars I talk about on my YouTube Channel - You will find the links to each pillar at the end of this post)) I have put forward the idea that there are four pillars that hold up this myth.
 It has been my intention, over the past few weeks, to destroy each one of these myths one by one.

 In the first week, I looked at translation and why excessive use of it will positively undermine your efforts to learn the language to the highest of levels.
 In the second week, I looked at passion and and why it is critically important that a learner gets really engaged passionate, involved in the actual learning.
 In the third week, last week in fact, I looked at the issue that if you go about learning language in ways that reflect that it is knowledge as opposed to skills, you're going to really undermine your efforts to learn the language.
 It doesn't matter whether you are learning at the lower levels or the highest levels.
 But, in fact, at the highest levels, it's impossible to do that.

 This week, I'm going to look at the fourth pillar.
 Here the issue is that if you discount all the practices I have referred to over the past few weeks, how in fact would you go about learning a language.
 Well, there’s not really much out there.
 So, most people when they get pushed between a rock and a hard place, they'll resort to translation or going to a dictionary, doing some study or something like that.
 They don't quite know what else they can do.

 That's an issue especially at the highest levels.
 Those methods referred to before really don't work at all and will never work.
 At the lower levels somehow you can think they're working and they are doing something but at he higher levels they are just obviously inappropriate.
 So what effect does a person do to learn a language?